cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

    (including the files lastly opened or the algorithm options you changed):

-b) If the user wants to create (or change) files from within CrypTool in multi-user systems like Windows 7, then he needs write access for the appropriate target directory (or for the appropriate files).
+b) If the user wants to create (or change) files from within CrypTool in multi-user systems, then he needs write access for the appropriate target directory (or for the appropriate files).
    If this does not work, the user normally gets a warning.
    Write access is explicitly necessary only for two directories:
    - the default Windows directory for temporary files (TEMP) for the